 If conversations start to gravitate towards dieting, self-criticism or body shaming, try to shift the focus to another topic or set a boundary with the person to not talk to you about these topics.

 Focus on what the body can do, instead of how it looks.
 Zoom the focus out to see the whole body and whole self, not just bits and pieces of the self.

 As much as we work and try, intrusive thoughts can and will happen.
 It’s okay!
 Just acknowledge the thought, and let it float like a leaf through the air.
 Compassionately remind yourself that it is okay.
 This happens.
 Remind yourself of values, goals, and other qualities you possess.

 The practice of gratitude is useful for many reasons.
 It helps us be grounded, present and mindful in order to appreciate various aspects of life, including our bodies.
 This summer, try identifying one part or function of your body per day for which you’re grateful.
 It could be gratitude for having legs to walk, ears to hear, a heart that pumps blood throughout the body or eyes to see the inner beauty of a person.

 It is easy to take the wonders of the human body for granted.
 Keep a gratitude journal or set aside time to meditate in gratitude each day.

 Whew, you stuck with me to the end!
 Thank you!
-That was a lot, I know.
+I know that was a lot.
 It was important to me to make sure I provided as many different options and avenues as possible for addressing body acceptance.
 These are all things I have personally worked on and continue to work on regularly.
 I rely on and utilize some amazing supports to navigate through the ups and downs.
 There is no shame in asking and accepting help in this work!

 Visit chihealth.com/behavioral to connect with a CHI Health mental health provider.
 We offer in-person and virtual therapy sessions with our team of licensed mental health therapists.